Moha143/capstone-cs50-Library-MS/README.md

 A library management system is software that is designed to manage all the functions of a library.
 It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.
 It tracks the records of the number of books in the library, how many books are available, or how many books have been returned or late fine charges, etc.

+# Distinctiveness and Complexity

+The Project is designed to be used by two different types of user: librians staff and members(librians staff manages all data while member can only view book that h/she borrowed, reading and payment fine repot if is exist).
+Its complexity relies on the many models and relationships between them (compared to the rest of the course's projects).This project was built using Django as a backend framework and HTML, CSS , Bootstrap and JavaScript as frontend programming tools.
+All generated details are saved in a database, which is SQLite by default.
+I believe my project satisfies the distinctiveness and complexity requirements proposed because the idea is somewhat different from previous projects of this course.It uses Django with several models as well as JS to manage things like the navigation bar both staff and member, creating and managing the book borrowing and fine payments, etc. It is also mobile-responsive..

 # Structure

 The web platform is structured as follows